MarcoTTC/WeatherPeek/README.md

 local image caching and custom android views.
 I also plan to implement the repository pattern for the weather data retrieved.

-If you downloaded this project, and for some reason it doesn't work by itself, it is because you need to add an openweathermap.org app id key to the project, in the val appId of the class OneCallAppId.
+If you downloaded this project, and it doesn't work by itself out of the box, it is because you need to add an openweathermap.org app id key to the project, in the val oneCallAppId of the file OneCallAppId.kt.
 Otherwise, this app won't retrieve any data.

 It is currently licensed under MIT license, so feel free to use it as you please.